 1.2.2 Physical Layer Header (PHR)

 1.2.2.1 PHY header

-The PHY header has a fixed length and contains frame type (Probe or Data) and the length of the PSDU.
+The PHY layer header has a fixed length and contains frame type (Probe or Transport) and the length of the PSDU.
 The PHY header defines the fields given in Table 2.